You are here

 Photo of hand holding a cell banner for Tele-Facilitation within ADR page

-The CDE continues to offer Special Education Facilitation during this time.
-During COVID-19 we have moved our facilitation services online using a tele-facilitation model.
+The CDE offers Special Education Facilitation for virtual, as well as in person meetings.
 This model continues to encourage the same principles of traditional Special Education Facilitation to promote effective communication and assist an IEP team in developing an IEP based on the student’s needs.
-During this time our neutral facilitators are following tele-facilitation guidelines and utilizing a variety of communication strategies throughout a meeting.
+During a virtual meeting, our neutral facilitators are following the facilitated meeting guidelines and utilizing a variety of communication strategies throughout a meeting.

-If you are interested in obtaining a facilitator for your virtual IEP meeting, please complete the facilitator request (Smartsheet form).
+If you are interested in obtaining a facilitator for your virtual IEP meeting, please complete the 2024 Facilitation Request Link.
 After gaining agreement from the other party, a facilitator will be in touch to develop an agenda.

 What Is Special Education Facilitation?